 When provided the facts – medical providers can’t deny that the program has its merits.

 But like most things – there is no one size fits all solution, no silver bullet.
-CCM providers need to have a strategic plan but they also need to stay nimble and recognize when a new approach, technology or business model is not delivering the potential value CCM has to offer.
+CCM providers need to have a strategic plan but they also need to stay nimble.
+They also need to recognize when a new approach, technology or business model is not delivering the potential value CCM has to offer.

-So let’s shift the focus of conversation – let’s stop asking ourselves “is CCM even worth it?” and start asking “how do I know if my CCM provider is doing this correctly?”
+So let’s shift the focus of the conversation.
+Let’s stop asking ourselves “Is chronic care management worth it?” and start asking “How do I know if my CCM provider is doing this correctly?”

-When a CCM provider values patient health first – the process follows in such a way that is thoughtful, meaningful, and patient-centric.
-When they bring on people who support a patient-centric model they can then deliver on that model.
-When you are considering a CCM provider take a look at the leadership team and the team of people who will be interacting with your patients.
+When a CCM provider values patient health first, the process follows in such a way that it is thoughtful, meaningful, and patient-centric.
+And, when they bring on people who support a patient-centric model, they can then deliver on it.
+If you are considering a CCM provider, take a look at the leadership team and the team of people who will be interacting with your patients.
 Is the caliber of employees equal to or greater than the people you hire within your own office?
-You are trusting your chronic care patients to their care – make sure you are putting them in the right hands!
+You are trusting your chronic care patients to their care.
+Make sure you are putting them in the right hands!

 Every CCM provider should be studying their patient population and every practice should understand those results.
 Transparency is key to a successful partnership and data provides an important starting point to both solving problems and proving value.

 Take an objective view of the approach of the CCM provider.
 Do they take the special needs and preferences of a patient into consideration?
-As an example, Medicare patients are ages 65 and up – if a program relies too heavily on patient adoption of a new technology enrollment and engagement will suffer.
-If a CCM provider considers patient needs and capabilities first – the patients are better served.
+As an example, Medicare patients are ages 65 and up.
+If a program relies too heavily on patient adoption of new technology, enrollment and engagement will suffer.
+Also, if a CCM provider considers patient needs and capabilities first, the patients are better served.
 By enabling our own staff with technology, we are able to keep the patients comfortably engaged in their own health while keeping the barriers to adoption and engagement low.

 Putting patients first will lead to success.
-As we move towards a model that places more value on patient health while respecting the physicians’ time and resources – we’ll see a big difference in the approach and business model of the CCM providers and even better outcomes as a result!
+As we move towards a model that places more value on patient health while respecting the physicians’ time and resources, we’ll see a big difference in the approach and business model of the CCM providers.
+Even better outcomes will be the result!